BaccasBlade/asg-01-instructions/milestone-01.md

 - [ ] the landing page's HTML links to an external JS file that displays a (hopefully amusing) message to console

+  > **clarification:** _while the general requirements in [assignment-01.md] state that you must have "just a single HTML page", this does not mean you don't need additional types of files, like CSS and JS files_

 - [ ] the `README.txt` file contains the name of the student who completed the milestone and the URL Netlify has provided for your app (it'll look like `https://blahblahblah.netlify.app`)

 ## Perkable Requirements